stepanenkomaks/LibraryService/README.md

 <img width="329" alt="Снимок экрана 2022-10-05 в 2 31 43 PM" src="https://user-images.githubusercontent.com/103382741/194050707-1cdd19c1-f7e9-4e72-af45-7e50b5f0a870.png">

-So here we have list of books, that we currentle have in our library.
+So here we have list of books, that we currently have in our library.
 There ais shown some information about them: Name, Author, Year (of publishing).
 You can also see a button that allows you to add a new book to this list and a button that directs you to the list of readers (example 1).
 Each line is a link to the page, where you can see more specific info about the book you've chosen (example 6)

 ### Example 6: a ```/books/{id}``` request